Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality"

-In a Bell-CHSH type experiment we have two locations or labs, in which two experimenters Alice and Bob can each input a binary setting to a device, which then generates a binary output.
-The setting corresponds to an intended choice of an angle or a direction, but only two settings are considered in each wing of the experiment.
+In a Bell-CHSH type experiment we have two locations or labs, in which two experimenters Alice and Bob can each choose a binary setting to a device, which then generates a binary output or measurement outcome.
+The experimenters have previously set things up so that the setting choices correspond to certain angles or directions.
+Just two settings are considered in each wing of the experiment.
 This is repeated, say $N$ times.
-We will talk about a \emph{run} of $N$ \emph{trials}.
+We will talk about one \emph{run} consisting of $N$ individual \emph{trials}.
 The binary setting choices are externally generated, perhaps by tossing coins or performing some other auxiliary experiment.
-The $N$ trials of Alice and Bob are somehow synchronised; exactly how, does not matter for the purposes of this paper, but in real experiments the synchronisation is taken care of using clocks, and the spatial-temporal arrangement of the two labs is such that there is no way a signal carrying Alice's $n$th setting, sent just before it is inserted into her device, could reach Bob's lab before his device has generated its $n$th outcome, even if it were transmitted at the speed of light.
+One published experiment used, as inputs, the bits of a maximally compressed video recording of the movie ``Back to the Future''.
+The spatial-temporal arrangement of the $2N$ measurements is such that there is no way a signal carrying Alice's $n$th setting, sent just before it is inserted into her device, could reach Bob's lab before his device has generated its $n$th outcome, even if transmitted at the speed of light, and vice versa.

 These experiments involve measurements of the ``spin'' of ``quantum spin-half particles'' (electrons, for instance); or alternatively, measurements of the polarization of photons in the plane opposite to their directions of travel.
-The two settings, both of Alice and Bob, correspond to what are intended to be two \emph{directions} (spin) or \emph{orientations} (polarization), usually in the plane, but conceivably in three-dimensional space.
-(Polarization does not only have an orientation -- horizontal or vertical with respect to any direction in the plane -- it also has an ellipticity, which can moreover be clockwise or anti-clockwise).
-Talking about spin: in the so-called singlet state of two maximally entangled spin-half quantum systems, one can conceivably measure each subsystem in any 3D direction whatsoever, and the resulting pair of $\pm 1$-valued outcomes $(X_{\mathbf a}, Y_{\mathbf b})$ would have the ``correlation'' $\mathbb E X_{\mathbf a} Y_{\mathbf b} = - {\mathbf a} \cdot {\mathbf b}$.
-Marginally, they would be completely random, $\mathbb E X_{\mathbf a}= \mathbb E Y_{\mathbf b} = 0$
+The two settings, both of Alice and Bob, correspond to two \emph{directions} (spin) or \emph{orientations} (polarization), usually in the plane, but conceivably in three-dimensional space.
+(Polarization can be represented as a direction in 3D, on what is called the Poincaré sphere).
+Focussing on the case of spins: in the so-called singlet state of two entangled spin-half quantum systems, one can conceivably measure each subsystem in any 3D direction whatsoever, and the resulting pair of $\pm 1$-valued outcomes $(X_{\mathbf a}, Y_{\mathbf b})$ would have the ``correlation'' $\mathbb E X_{\mathbf a} Y_{\mathbf b} = - {\mathbf a} \cdot {\mathbf b}$.
+Marginally, they would be completely random, $\mathbb E X_{\mathbf a}= \mathbb E Y_{\mathbf b} = 0$.